Wheeze in children under 5 years old

 • during or after exercise

-• when there is a trigger, eg, cold weather, dust, pollen, smoke, grass or certain foods
+• when there is a trigger such as cold weather, dust, pollen, smoke, grass or certain foods

 • when your child is otherwise well.

-Asthma is also more likely if your child has eczema or other allergies, or a family history of asthma or allergy.
+Asthma is also more likely if your child has eczema or other allergies including hay fever, or a family history of asthma or allergy.

-Your doctor will ask you about your child's wheeze, including how long they have been wheezing, any triggers and whether it comes and goes.
-Your doctor will also ask about other symptoms, such as a cough, breathing difficulties, runny nose or sore throat.
-Your doctor will also listen to your child's lungs.
+Your healthcare provider will ask you about your child's wheeze, including how long they have been wheezing, any triggers and whether it comes and goes.
+They will also ask about other symptoms, such as a cough, breathing difficulties, runny nose or sore throat.
+Your healthcare provider should also listen to your child's lungs.

-Sometimes, your doctor will do some blood tests and a chest x-ray to find out the cause of the wheeze, depending on what your doctor thinks is causing it.
+Sometimes blood tests are needed to find out the cause of the wheeze, depending on what your healthcare provider thinks is causing it.
+A chest X-ray is usually not needed.

 In some cases, the cause of your child's wheeze may not be diagnosed straight away and the diagnosis may change over time.
-This may require multiple appointments to assess your child's symptoms and response to treatment.
+Asthma reliever medications, such as salbutamol used with a spacer, may be used.
+Asthma preventer medications may also be required for a period of time.
+This may then require multiple appointments to assess your child's symptoms and response to treatment.

-Treatment depends on what is the likely cause of your child's wheeze.
+Treatment depends on the likely cause of your child's wheeze.

 Lifestyle changes

-• Reduce your child's exposure to cigarette smoke and don't smoke around your child.
+• Reduce your child's exposure to cigarette smoke and don't smoke or vape around your child.

 • Keep your home warm and dry.
 If this is difficult to do, ask your GP or doctor if you are eligible for social support or local housing services.

-• Make sure your child's vaccinations are up to date.
+• Make sure your child's vaccinations and your own vaccinations are up to date.

 • Make sure everyone in your household washes their hands often to help prevent the spread of infections.